 - Do you have any specific questions about Covid-19 and arrival to Norway?
 Please check out the government's Q&A

 Important information on arrival

-Mandatory testing after arrival: As of the 2nd of January 2021, the government has imposed mandatory testing or Covid-19 for all travellers to Norway uppon arrival at border controls/airports.
+Mandatory testing after arrival: As of the 2nd of January 2021, the government has imposed mandatory testing or Covid-19 for all travellers to Norway upon arrival at border controls/airports.
 This test is usually free.
 Therefore, travellers must enter Norway through border stations with testing facilities or through border stations with police control.
 Make sure to check that the border control you plan to arrive at is open.
 The only exception is if you have a valid EU vaccination passport.
 If you are travelling from a safe/green country, you still need to be tested upon arrival.